Vizzuality/cartodb-leaflet/README.md

 map.addLayer(cloudmade);
 ```

-And then add the cartodb layer:
+And then add the CartoDB layer:

 ```javascript
 var cartodb_leaflet = new L.CartoDBLayer({